yuanchenyang/personal-website/symmetry.md

 \end{aligned}
 $$

-Since this problem is also convex and the constraints are invariant under orthogonal projection to the span of the data $$x_i$$, we can apply the same invariance reduction (substituting $$w = Xc$$) as before to reduce its dimension.
+Since the constraints are invariant under orthogonal projection to the span of the data $$x_i$$, we can apply the same invariance reduction as before (substituting $$w = Xc$$) to reduce its dimension.

 Typically, deriving kernel SVM requires taking the dual of the above optimization problem, so that $$\dotp{x_i, x_j}$$ appears in the objective.
 This suggests that the dual formulation is essential for the kernel trick to work.
-In the diagram below, we see that this is not the case: Kernelization (symmetry reduction) can be applied to both the primal and dual forms of the problem, and the resulting reduced-size problems are dual to each other.
+In the diagram below, we see that this is not the case: Kernelization (invariance reduction) can be applied to both the primal and dual forms of the problem, and the resulting reduced-size problems are dual to each other.